SwiftERM Hyper-personalisation for ecommerce email marketing

 • This tactic is especially beneficial for young brands who have yet to establish credibility.

-• These types of policies may get misused, so you should include some guidelines to mitigate risk of abuse.
+• These types of policies may get misused, so you should include some guidelines to mitigate the risk of abuse.
 For example, you may ask for a return reason, put a limit on the number of returns, or offer store credit instead of full refunds.

 Beauty brands master customer acquisition